alpaca-lang/alpaca/Tour.md

           #{key => value} -> Some value
         | _ -> None

-We can use the basic MLFE types as well, here's a type that describes parsed JSON data based on how the [JSX](https://github.com/talentdeficit/jsx) library represents it:
+We can use the basic Alpaca types as well, here's a type that describes parsed JSON data based on how the [JSX](https://github.com/talentdeficit/jsx) library represents it:

     type json = int | float | string | bool
               | list json